tim-smart/effect-io-ai/effect/Stream-cross.md

 # cross

 Composes this stream with the specified stream to create a cartesian product of elements.
-The `that` stream would be run multiple times, for every element in the `this` stream.
+The `right` stream would be run multiple times, for every element in the `left` stream.

 See also `Stream.zip` for the more common point-wise variant.